 Perhaps you already know or have heard of Nicolette Krebitz.
 Fettes Brot and Tocotronic joined forces for the song “Nicolette Krebitz wartet,” a cover of Bananarama’s “Robert De Niro’s Waiting…” Or, you may have seen her on album covers like New Order’s Get Ready and Terranova’s Close the Door.

 Nicolette Krebitz is perhaps best known for her work as an actress.
 But the Berliner has made her mark as a screenwriter and director.
-Just last year Wild, a film she wrote and directed, was recognized both within Germany as well as internationally.
+Just last year Wild was recognized both within Germany as well as internationally.
+Krebitz is both writer and director of the film.
 This month’s German film recommendations for German language learners are the films of or starring Nicolette Krebitz!

 Last year’s dramatic comedy Toni Erdmann was a big hit and not just in Germany.
 The film was nominated for a slew of awards.
 The film received an Academy Award nomination and won an Independent Spirit Award.
 Not too shabby!
 This is in addition to all the German and European film awards it racked up during award season.
 And you know it did well because there’s talk of an unnecessary Hollywood remake in English.
 Rumor is the remake is starring Jack Nicholson and Kristen Wiig.